MasoniteFramework/docs/masonite-orm/white-page.md

 user.select('id').where('id', 1).where('active', 1).get() #== <masonite.orm.Collection object>
 ```

-When you call get, the query builder will pass everything you built up \(1 select, 2 where statements\) and pass those into a grammar class.
-The grammar class is responsible for looping through the 3 statements and compiling them into a query that will run.
+When you call `get`, the query builder will pass everything you built up \(1 select, 2 where statements\) and pass those into a grammar class.
+The grammar class is responsible for looping through the 3 statements and compiling them into a query that will run (both sql and qmark).
 So the grammar class will compile a query that looks like this:

 ```text
 SELECT `id` FROM `users` WHERE `id` = '1' AND `active` = 1